 - Chinese (Simplified & Traditional)

-If the language you want to be examined in is not listed above, please contact your academic advisor for options on setting up alternate testing.
+If the language you want to be examined in is not listed above, please contact your academic advisor for options on setting up external testing.

 All exams are administered in person, in a proctored setting, via a computerized platform.